seven-io/node-red/README.md

 *Return JSON?*: If enabled, the API returns a detailed JSON response.

+*Ringtime*: Define how long to initiate the call.

 *Name*: An arbitrary name for the node helpful for identification.

 ### sms77-lookup node